Introduction

 How is this custom token mechanism implemented in Mina?

-The token manager account is a contract with the following capabilities.
+The token owner account is a contract with the following capabilities.

 • Mint new tokens.
 The zkApp updates an account's balance by adding the newly created tokens to it.
 You can send minted tokens to any existing account in the network.